ai773/spring-2022/classes/02-Crowdsourcing and Human Computation.md

 		- how does this task benefit from having lots of people?
 		- why make an open call?
 		- why reach out to non-experts? to humans?

 - Open the topic presentation form after class
 	- students are distracted to do it during class

+- Reading: "Crowdsourcing Systems on the WWW" might be a better first reading students should do.